CharterAlia offers boat charters in Ibiza and in the BVI.

 Flying through St. Thomas, USVI

-Taxis can be found waiting outside the airport terminal to take you to one of the two ferry docks in Charlotte Amalie, the capital of St. Thomas.
+Both in Ibiza and BVI, taxis can be found waiting outside the airport terminal to take you to one of the two ferry docks in Charlotte Amalie, the capital of St. Thomas.
 The Charlotte Amalie Ferry Dock has several companies running ferries to Road Town and West End, both in Tortola.
 The Red Hook Ferry Dock, which is a longer taxi ride from the airport but a shorter ferry ride to Tortola, has limited routes to West End in Tortola.
 Because of this, we recommend taking a ferry from Charlotte Amalie.

 Taxis in the Caribbean